Pitch decks are a necessary evil.

 Building a pitch deck is deceptively simple.
 At first sight, all you have to do is pick a template, slap together a bunch of sleek slides and you're good to go.
 The truth, however, is that getting to a stable version of your deck takes weeks or even months.

-1. Prep your ghost deck
+1. Prepare your ghost deck

 The "ghost deck" is a concept that comes from consulting.
 The idea is to build an empty shell or skeleton of the whole deck from the start, then continuously iterate on it.
 So let's start building your ghost deck.